mcolley73/GameOfLife/README.md

 * Modify the gestation period between generations
 * Randomly generate worlds of varying initial population density
 * Click to toggle individual cells
 * Click and Drag to spawn life with the stroke of a mouse
+* Toggle gridlines to ease freehand drawing